tom-galvin/tom-galvin.github.io/_posts/2015-04-10-unpacking.md

   <span class="post-meta small">There's a lot more steps that I skipped over here, and the number of steps grows exponentially with the board size in the worst-case scenario.</span>
 </div>

 You can probably deduce the pseudo-code for this yourself: it's just a trial-and-error process.
 Whenever an invalid sentence, cycle or dead end is found, the search stops and back-tracks to the last valid state.
-All of this searching leads to a whopper of a stack frame, making it quite nasty to debug.
+All of this searching leads to a whopper of a call stack, making it quite nasty to debug.

 ## the solution